ctu-vras/robot_model_renderer/README.md

                                                   values to decrease the resolution of the rendered image.
 - `~upscaling_interpolation` (string, default: "INTER_LINEAR"): OpenCV interpolation method for upscaling when the rendered image is smaller than camera info size.
+- `~rendered_image_is_static` (bool, default: false): Enable caching of rendered images for identical camera geometry.
+                                                      When true, subsequent camera infos with identical camera geometry will reuse the last rendered image without triggering rendering or TF lookups, but output images will have correct timestamps.
+Use this when the visible parts of the robot do not move.

 #### Lens Distortion